yashvisharma1204/Bootcamp/Data-Analysis/README.md

 ## Contributing

 Contributions are welcome!
-If you're interested in enhancing healthcare analytics or contributing to data visualization in this project, please follow the steps outlined in our [Contribution Guidelines](CONTRIBUTING.md). 🚀
+If you're interested in enhancing healthcare analytics or contributing to data visualization in this project. 🚀

 ## License